beldenge/Zenith/zenith-inference/README.md

-decipherment.transposition.key-length.min | 17 | When the transposition key length is not known, this is the key length to start hill climbing with (must be greater than 1 and less than or equal to decipherment.transposition.key-length.max) decipherment.transposition.key-length.max | 17 | When the transposition key length is not known, this is the key length to end hill climbing with (must be greater than or equal to decipherment.transposition.key-length.min) decipherment.transformers.list | RemoveLastRowCipherTransformer | A comma-separated list of names of transformers to use to mutate the cipher, in order
+decipherment.transposition.key-length.min | 17 | When the transposition key length is not known, this is the key length to start hill climbing with (must be greater than 1 and less than or equal to decipherment.transposition.key-length.max) decipherment.transposition.key-length.max | 17 | When the transposition key length is not known, this is the key length to end hill climbing with (must be greater than or equal to decipherment.transposition.key-length.min) decipherment.transformers.list | RemoveLastRowCipherTransformer | A comma-separated list of names of transformers to use to mutate the cipher, in order lstm.service-url | N/A | The URL for the LSTM network REST service, required only if decipherment.evaluator.plaintext is set to LstmNetworkPlaintextEvaluator

 # Algorithm and Scoring